omni-us/jsonargparse/README.rst

 Parsers as arguments
 ====================

+As parsers get more complex, being able to define them in a modular way becomes important.
+Two mechanisms are available to define parsers in a modular way, both explained in this and the next section respectively.

 Sometimes it is useful to take an already existing parser that is required standalone in some part of the code, and reuse it to parse an inner node of another more complex parser.
 For these cases an argument can be defined using